 Maximize billable hours at the cost of quality

-Consulting firms charge the clients for billable hours; hence, the more billable hours, the higher the cash flow.
+Consulting firms charge the clients for billable work; hence, the more chargeable hours, the higher the cash flow.
 Consultants always feel the pressure to maximize billable hours at the cost of quality of work.

 The situation gets worse when an untrained consultant forcibly maximizes the billable time, but does not deliver as per client’s expectation.
 Unfortunately, the clients have no means of measuring performance and have to pay for the consulting hours.
 Eventually, it adversely affects client relationships.